 The best noise cancelling headphones under $200 that we’ve tested so far are the Plantronics BackBeat Pro 2.
 They’re well-built, comfortable wireless over-ear headphones with an impressive battery.
-They have a great control scheme that’s easy-to-use with physical buttons, and they can pair to up to 2 devices at the same time.
+They have a great control scheme that’s easy-to-use, with physical buttons, and they can pair to up to 2 devices at the same time.

 They have an exciting bass-rich sound which fans of EDM and hip-hop are sure to love.
-Their battery lasts for an impressive 30 hours before needing to be charged again, and have an auto-off feature to prolong the battery life even further, which is great for road trips and long flights.
+Their battery lasts for an impressive 30 hours before needing to be charged again, and they have an auto-off feature to prolong the battery life even further, which is great for road trips and long flights.
 They take a little over 2 hours to charge, but you can still use them while they are charging and even passively without ANC when the batteries run out.

-Unfortunately, these headphones aren’t customizable like the Sennheiser HD 4.50, so if you don’t like their bass-rich sound profile, you may be disappointed.
+Unfortunately, they’re not compatible with a companion app, so if you don’t like their more bass-heavy sound profile, you may be disappointed.
 They also don’t isolate noise as well as some of the more premium ANC headsets we’ve tested.
-You may want to consider the Plantronics Backbeat Go 810 if you prefer a more neutral sound profile, but neither models from Plantronics isolate as well as the Sennheiser.
-Overall, the Plantronics BackBeat Pro 2 are the best wireless noise cancelling headphones under $200.
+You may want to consider the Plantronics BackBeat Go 810 Wireless if you prefer a more stylish design and neutral sound profile, but the BackBeat Pro 2 are more comfortable and their battery performs better.

 On the downside, they feel a little outdated compared to our other recommendations on this list, since they use AAA batteries and have no app support.
 They also leak a lot of sound, too, which makes them less well-suited for office use.
 However, they have no latency issues, provide nearly 33 hours of continuous playtime with a fresh set of batteries, and have a much better microphone than the integrated Bluetooth mics featured on most wireless models.
 They’re a good choice for those who want a no-frills listening experience with simply the best noise cancellation performance under $200.